damo1884/py-vox-io/README.md

 See: https://realpython.com/installing-python/

+## Download the code to your machine

+Use the Download as Zip option by clicking the Green "Clone or Download" button to the top right.

 ## Make sure to add the root of this project to the PYTHON_PATH

+Copy the path where you saved the file to

+### Windows

+`SET PYTHONPATH="<path to where you saved this project>/py-vox-io/"`

+To verify PYTHONPATH is set run

+`echo %PYTHONPATH%`

+### MacOS
 `export PYTHONPATH="<path to where you saved this project>/py-vox-io/"`

 To verify PYTHONPATH is set run